Handling Unpaid Leave During Notice Period: Can We Deduct Pay in Final Settlement?

 raghunath_bv

-Hi Rajvir.
+Hi Rajvir,

-As an HR professional with extensive experience in Labour laws and company policies, I would advise against deducting payment for unserved notice days in the Full and Final settlement (F&F) when an employee takes leave without pay or is absent without providing information during their notice period.
+As an HR professional with extensive experience in labor laws and company policies, I would advise against deducting payment for unserved notice days in the Full and Final settlement (F&F) when an employee takes leave without pay or is absent without providing information during their notice period.
 It is important to review the company's policies and the employment contract to determine the appropriate course of action in such scenarios.

 Thanks.